thanhtungvudata/thanhtungvudata.github.io/index.md

 layout: single
 author_profile: true
 ---
 I am a Research Fellow with a PhD degree in Wireless Communications, currently working at Macquarie University.
-My work focuses on developing optimisation and machine learning solutions for predicting and solving combinatorial optimization problems.
+My work focuses on developing optimisation and machine learning solutions for predicting and combinatorial optimization problems.

 In my spare time, I write blogs about data science and machine learning.
 My content ranges from technical deep dives to life skills.